RaviK0209/Skill-Scape/readme.md

 ## Problem Statement

 Many students rely solely on academics without exploring other talents or opportunities.
 There is limited guidance for students to identify their strengths and achieve recognition.
-Additionally, there is a lack of awareness about competitions, scholarships, and earning paths at a young age.
+Additionally, there is a lack of awareness about competitions, and earning paths at a young age.
 For example, competitions like chess, spelling bees, and robotics are conducted at international levels, but many students are unaware of them due to being confined to schoolwork.

 ---